hibernate/hibernate-test-case-templates/orm/README.md

-# Not expected behavior for Instant that become TIMESTAMP_UTC
+# Not expected behavior for Instant/TIMESTAMP_UTC

 We have Oracle as database, version 19.x set in Timezone GMT+1 We are running hibernate with TimeZone Europe/Stockholm set.